samgrant400/TownGenerator/Readme.md

 Developed unity 2021.1 (2021 for [benoit-dumas/SplineMesh](https://github.com/benoit-dumas/SplineMesh) support)
 [zulfajuniadi/TownGenerator](https://github.com/zulfajuniadi/TownGenerator/) Ported the code from [runegri/Town](https://github.com/runegri/Town) to generate meshes instead of SVG.
 Then Twobob modified it to generate [MapMagic2](https://assetstore.unity.com/packages/tools/terrain/mapmagic-2-165180) objects, splines and other things like a floating mini-map area overlay from the Area Patches.
+This also contains a version of [twobob/MapMagic2Scripts](https://github.com/twobob/MapMagic2Scripts/commit/e93d9ed3122215709945521cb473cc59809e7067)

 Generated Town: (This is using not-included prefabs)  Whitebox demo is on the TODO